 That is what lost people need to see in us who know and love Jesus.
 They should see a blameless walk, above reproach, shining with a light [Christ in us] that they don’t have.
 Will cussing, carousing, boozing Christians offer hope to a lost world?
 No. But many lost souls will notice their friends, neighbors, and coworkers who shine like lights, blameless and innocent, in this dark and lost world.

 Turning from sin does not deprive you of a multitude of legitimate, joyful activities.
 Turning from sin is not drudgery.
 No!
-God sent His Son Jesus to “BLESS you.”
+God sent His Son Jesus to this world to “BLESS you.”
 How?
 “By turning each of you back FROM your sinful ways.”
-Through Jesus Christ, God has given us blessings for time and for eternity in saving us from our sins.
+God has given us blessings for time and for eternity through Jesus saving us from our sins.
 When we come to Jesus in faith and repentance, we are forgiven, we are delivered from the wrath due to sin, we are born again and become a son or daughter of God, and we are enabled to live a victorious life that pleases God.
 And finally we enter the immeasurable joys of heaven after our time on this earth is done.